 Address: https://goo.gl/maps/E4PexkQkojdYzsus9

-The final destination of our 2-day Kyoto tour will end at Kyoto Tower.
-This is an observation tower and the tallest structure in Kyoto.
+Our 2-day Kyoto tour will end at Kyoto Tower, the tallest structure in the city and an iconic observation tower.

 Kyoto tower travelwithminh-kyoto